Mikejo5000/vsts-docs-pr/docs/work/customize/reference/error/tf30147-ntpw-no-retrieve-confirmation-value-error.md

 1. Close the New Team Project Wizard and try running the wizard again.

-2. If you get this error message again, review the team project creation error log to identify the name of the plug-in.
+2. If you get this error message again, review the project creation error log to identify the name of the plug-in.

     1. Open Notepad.